Founding partners

 Further Information

-Ocean Census is the largest programme in history to discover life in our ocean.
-It will be launched on April 27th, 2023 and will herald a new era of pioneering research and scientific exploration to accelerate species discovery and protection.
+The Ocean Census is the largest programme in history to discover life in our ocean, heralding a new era of pioneering research and scientific exploration to accelerate species discovery and protection.
 Recent technological advances in high resolution imaging, DNA sequencing, and machine learning mean scientists can now massively accelerate the process.

 Ocean Census has set the ambitious target of finding at least 100,000 new marine species in the first decade.

-Ocean Census is a global collaborative initiative, an open network of science, business, media and civil society organisations joining forces.
-It has been founded by The Nippon Foundation, a private, non-profit foundation for social innovation, and Nekton, a UK-based marine science and conservation institute.
+The Ocean Census is driven through the collaboration of the Ocean Census Alliance, an open network of science, business, media and civil society organisations.
+It was co-founded by The Nippon Foundation, a private, non-profit foundation for social innovation, and Nekton, a UK-based marine science and conservation institute.

 Why is it taking place?